slobentanzer/snakemake-workshop/docs/source/tutorial/cluster_setup.rst

     #   - high_memory_rule:mem_mb=12000
     #   - long_running_rule:runtime=1200

-You can also add default resources by adding it in this file, e.g.:

 Renaming logs
 -------------
 When you run jobs on the cluster, all console output from snakemake will be redirected automatically to the slurm .out and .err files.
 You can change their naming by modifying ``settings.json`` to the following: